Pourfex/BidirectionalWebcomponent_Angular_React/angular-project/README.md

 - `react-webcomponent/src/index.js` - Wraps React component as a web component
 - `angular.json` - Configured to include the web component script

+## Communication Between Frameworks

+This template demonstrates how to pass data from the Angular app to the React web component:

+1. **Input Field in Angular**: Type a message in the input field
+2. **Property Binding**: Angular uses `[attr.message]="messageToWebComponent"` to bind the value to the web component's attribute
+3. **Web Component Receives**: The React web component watches for attribute changes using `observedAttributes` and `attributeChangedCallback`
+4. **Real-time Update**: The message appears instantly in the React web component

 ## Learning Points

 This template demonstrates: